What does an invalid lateral flow rapid test mean?

 Lateral flow testing is now far better under-stood, with most of the UK population having undertaken a lateral flow COVID-19 test over the last 12 months.
 Prior to 2020 few people in the UK , except those in the industry, knew what a lateral flow test was or had even heard of one, although in fact lateral flow test kits have ben widely available for many years in the form of pregnancy test kits, ovulation test kits and drug test kits.

-Despite this, testing methods and procedures for lateral flow tests are multiple and varied which means there can be many causes of an invalid test result.
+Despite this, testing methods and procedures for lateral flow tests are multiple and varied which means there can be many causes of an invalid test result on a lateral flow test kit.
 In the diagnostic test kit industry an invalid test result is a term usually reserved for a lateral flow test kit which fails to run correctly, and which fails to give a control line (C line) at the specified read time for that particular test kit.
-This usually means that inadequate sample has run through the test.
+This usually means that inadequate sample has run through the test kit.

 Possible causes of an absent C line on a lateral flow test (invalid test result):